Tips for Your AC in the Late Summer Heat

 Raise the thermostat as much as is comfortable

 While we’re on the topic of the thermostat, the best way to give your AC a break during hot weather while also giving your pocketbook a break is to raise the temperature setting as high as you find comfortable.
 We recommend 78°F during the day when people are home (then raise it 8°F at night or when the house is empty).
-This not only forces the air conditioner to run less, it slows down heat gain in the house, making it even easier to keep cool.
+This not only forces the air conditioner to run less, but it also slows down heat gain in the house, making it even easier to keep cool.

 Regularly change the AC’s filter